 What Does the Research Say on the lick of a dog?

 Research also indicates that the main risk in a dog actually passing any bacterial or parasitic infection would come from a fecal-oral pathway.
-That is, if the dog has licked its anus, or eaten any faeces and then licked your mouth.
-If they have done this then there is a chance that these harmful diseases may be passed.
+That is, if the dog has licked its anus, or eaten any shit and then licked your mouth.
+If they have done this then there is a chance that these harmful diseases may be passed on.

 Ironically though, research shows that dog saliva may hold wound healing properties.
 There has been a chemical called histatins identified that speeds up wound healing and also promotes the spread and migration of new cells.
 Other research has shown that nitric oxide is created when saliva contacts the skin which inhibits bacterial growth.
 And finally, researchers from the University of Florida isolated a protein called Nerve Growth Factor that halves the time of wound healing.
 Maybe the ancient Egyptians were on to something.

 For me, I personally let my dogs lick my face.
 To a certain extent I almost find it therapeutic.
 Our one dog Elsie has a knack for knowing when you’re upset and would love nothing more than licking the tears from your eyes.
 I’m not sure if she’s really loving and kind or slightly sadistic.
 Yes, some people say it’s disgusting, but I like it, and I honestly don’t care.
-But I guess letting my dog lick my baby is a little bit different.
+But I guess letting a dog lick a baby is a little bit different.